Geoogolla/enterprise-docs/docs/administrator-guide/application-startup/mysql-configuration.md

 1. Select the server type as `MySQL` and provide the name of the server.

-2. Select the `MySQL ODBC DSN`.
-Create the MySQL DSN by following this [link](./../../how-to/create-dsn-for-mysql/)

-3. Provide the Username and password of the server to be connected.
+2. Provide the Username and password of the server to be connected.

-4. You can connect to the MySQL Server with the below options.
+3. You can connect to the MySQL Server with the below options.

     * Create new database.
     * Use an existing database.

-5. Provide the database name and proceed further.
+4. Provide the database name and proceed further.

 ![MySQL Server](/static/assets/on-premise/images/getting-started/application-startup-mySQL-server.png)